learn-co-students/pfwtfp-refactoring-with-the-master-lab-dan-reeve-s-module-1-gap/README.md

 new, test to pass.

 Running `learn` will run a final spec that will encourage us to create a beautiful implementation.
-You can always run `rspec original_specs` to make sure you didn't break things (this is why refactoring code with tests is so much easier!).
-When both `rspec original_specs` and `learn pass` you'll truly have understood the Master's teachings.
+You can always run `rspec original_spec` to make sure you didn't break things (this is why refactoring code with tests is so much easier!).
+When both `rspec original_spec` and `learn` pass you'll truly have understood the Master's teachings.

 ## Conclusion